PurdueRCAC/halcyon/app/Widgets/Gallery/README.md

-## Impact Tables Widget
+## Image Gallery Widget

-This displays tables of impact data.
+This displays a gallery (list or carousel) of images found in a target Media directory.